bsc-iitm/python-textbook/docs/chapter-3/lesson-3.5.md

 print(x)
 ```

 After just 20 iterations, the value is so close to two: `#!py 1.9999999999910236`.
 But we have used trial and error to decide when to terminate the iteration.
-A better way to do this is to define a tolerance: if the difference between the previous value and the current value in the sequence is less than some predefined value (tolerance), then we terminate the iteration.
+A better way to do this is to define a _tolerance_: if the difference between the previous value and the current value in the sequence is less than some predefined value (tolerance), then we terminate the iteration.

 ```python linenums="1"
 import math